nikitautiu/learnhtml/notes/Semantic-Data-From-Websites-Using-Deep-Learning.md

 * we might try to minimize such entropy as well with a clustering algorithm on the leaf nodes(potential future work??)

 #### [Learning to harvest information for the semantic web - Ciravegna et al. 2004](papers/ciravenga.md)
+* not very related to the subject
+* presents a framework of extracting *very* domain-specific information such as papers written by certain authors through correlation with information from other sources, and external sources of related information(names), **but** the frameowrk doesn't seem to apply to generic data  without specific tailoring of kinda *knowledge bases*

 #### [Learning deep structured semantic models for web search using clickthrough data - Huang et al. 2013](papers/huang.md)
+* **fascinating** and very well written article.
+* shows a new model for extracting semantic information **from text**
+* elaborates on Hinton's work with **deep-autoencoders** but makes it supervised
+* might be useful if used with textual data from classes and ids to learn features to feed to the model

 #### [A Survey on Region Extractors - Sleiman et al. 2013](papers/sleiman.md)
 #### [Extracting Content Structure for Web Pages Based on Visual Representation - Cai et al. 2003](papers/cai.md)
 #### [A hybrid approach for content extraction with text density and visual importance of DOM nodes - Song et al. 2012](papers/song-hybrid.md)